iterami/Docs.htm/common/js/webgl.md

 ---

 ### `webgl_normals(args)`
-* Returns calculated normals based on rotation.
+* Returns an array of calculated normals.
+Contains x, y, and z normals for each vertex.

 Arg            | Required? | Notes
 ---------------|-----------|------